How Gourmet Popcorn Tins Became the Gift of Christmas

 History suggests the emergence of movie theaters and the Great Depression as a launching point for the modern-day popularity of popcorn in general.
 Popcorn bags that cost 10 cents a bag were considered an “affordable luxury,” according to Andrew Smith, author of Popped Culture: A Social History of Popcorn in America.
-The buttery snack offered a slither of joy in an otherwise dark period of time, eerily similar to the atmosphere during the past several months.
+The buttery snack offered a slither of joy in an otherwise dark period of time.

 However, the exact reason why decorated tins of popcorn are so popular during the season of giving is unclear, but judging from how many convenience stores, Walmarts, and Big Lots carry them every year, they’re not disappearing anytime soon.